JetBrains/projector-installer/README.md

 _NOTE:_ If it is not so, please refer to the [appropriate section](#no_projector) in the [FAQ](#FAQ).

 _NOTE:_ projector script checks for updates on start.
-If new version is available you can install an update using command
+If the new version is available, you can install an update using command
 `pip3 install projector-installer --upgrade --user`